US Foods (USFD)

 5. Revenue Growth

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-US Foods’s recent performance shows its demand has slowed as its annualized revenue growth of 5.5% over the last two years was below its five-year trend.
-US Foods Year-On-Year Revenue Growth
+US Foods’s recent performance shows its demand has slowed as its annualized revenue growth of 5.2% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-US Foods also reports its number of units sold.
-Over the last two years, US Foods’s units sold averaged 3.2% year-on-year growth.
+We can better understand the company’s revenue dynamics by analyzing its number of units sold.
+Over the last two years, US Foods’s units sold averaged 2.8% year-on-year growth.
 Because this number is lower than its revenue growth, we can see the company benefited from price increases.
-US Foods Units Sold

-Looking ahead, sell-side analysts expect revenue to grow 5% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and implies its newer products and services will not lead to better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 6.7% over the next 12 months, similar to its two-year rate.
+Although this projection implies its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Operating Margin

-US Foods’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 3% over the last two years.
+US Foods’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 3% over the last two years.
 This profitability was inadequate for a consumer discretionary business and caused by its suboptimal cost structure.

-In Q3, US Foods generated an operating margin profit margin of 2.8%, in line with the same quarter last year.
+This quarter, US Foods generated an operating margin profit margin of 3.3%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share